 Such patterns, once observed, may be applied post hoc as reasonably convenient directives based on reasonably predictive principles.
 If we wish to make a case for, say, hanging onto “whom” as an objective relative pronoun, even though, as Gifford genially concedes, very few of us these days use it except in formal prose, one reason for making this case would lie in the predictive nature of the inflexion.
 That “-m” (known to us insiders as a bound morpheme) buttoned onto the end of “who-” does indeed instantly reveal its special syntactic function.
 But since so many other factors within a given arrangement of clauses, nouns, pronouns, verbs, predicates, adjectives, articles, prepositions, and adverbs also signal that function, the withering “whom” isn’t terribly necessary for comprehension.
 (Our very similar relative pronoun “that,” technically different only insofar as its antecedent would typically be a thing or a phenomenon rather than a person, serves both the subjective and objective functions without the slightest compromise to our understanding.)
 The simple truth is that unlike many less evolved and less capacious languages — Latin, Attic Greek, German, and Icelandic for example — English is no longer significantly inflected, nor has been for several hundreds of years.
 What few quasi-inflexions remain (English is considered to be “weakly inflected”) are mainly either quaint echoes of a distant tribal tongue or semi-mangled imports from Norman French.
 Presently, much of our construing of parts of speech depends not on word endings but on word order.
 Tense, case, gender, mood, and even number may be indeterminate and unknowable except contextually.
 Somehow we manage quite well by that system.

-The only other argument I can think of for perpetuating antiquities like “whom,” and for waging battle generally against idiomatic shifts in both written and spoken English, would be a purely aesthetic one.
+The only other argument I can think of for perpetuating antiquities like “whom,” and for waging battle generally against idiomatic shifts in both written and spoken English, would take an aesthetic angle.
 This would be a much harder argument to derail, since its soundness would answer presumably not to verifiable premises but to intensity of feeling, or, as I might feel inclined to put it, taste.
 What comes to mind is Ruskin’s idea of the “stains of time,” a sense of history that remains, like a living vibrance, in patinas or dusty residues; and his reverent campaign against the mechanical vulgarities of the Industrial Revolution, which he believed to have rapidly undermined a much loftier virtue, that of beauty.
+(Actually, what comes to mind is Benjamin’s aura, but we can save that for later.)
 For someone like Ruskin, for whom expediency is always trumped by nuance of experience and by “variety” (a big category in his arsenal), the objective “whom” might be justified on the basis of beauty alone.
-A world without “whoms,” he might have said, is a less intricate, less charming, and therefore less authentic place: an erstwhile paradise that we shall never regain.
+Life without “whoms,” he might have said, is a less intricate, less charming, and therefore less authentic place: an erstwhile paradise that we shall never regain.
 In weaker moments I feel quite sympathetic to that position myself.
 Anachronisms connect us sentimentally to the past.

 Indeed I could be said to be the very embodiment of this second kind of argument.
 The way I speak extempore, which is to say casually and habitually, sounds pretty much like what Gifford exhorts us to do purposefully, for moral reasons.
 While my English-on-the-ground is hardly perfect, not close, it is fairly similar to my written English.
 And my written English would, give or take the odd free-floating (though generally deliberate) non-finite clause, withstand the cavils of whole squadrons of bathrobed, Oreo-munching shut-ins.